keys-pub/website/docs/lib/README.md

 # Library

-- [Encrypt](encrypt.md): Example of how to initialize and setup/unlock a Keyring, create a Keystore, generate an EdX25519 key, and encrypt to recipients using Saltpack.
+- [Encrypt](encrypt.md): Setup/unlock a Keyring, create a Keystore, generate an EdX25519 key, and encrypt to recipients using Saltpack.
-- [Decrypt](decrypt.md): Example of how to import a key, and decrypt a Saltpack armored message.
+- [Decrypt](decrypt.md): Import a key, and decrypt a Saltpack armored message.
+- [Noise](noise.md): Complete a Noise protocol handshake using two X25519 keys and Encrypt/Decrypt using the Cipher.
 - [Packages](packages.md): Overview of code repositories